-pendix I: Financial Accountability , I-3: Payment (6 of 7) f.
+pendix I: Financial Accountability I-3: Payment (6 of 7) f.
 Provider Retention of Payments.
-Section a expenditures made by states for services un 1903(a)(1) provides that Federal matching funds are only available for nder the approved waiver.
-Select one: Providers receive and retain 100 perc cent of the amount claimed to CMS for waiver services.
-Providers are paid by a managed care e entity (or entities) that is paid a monthly capitated payment.
-Specify whether the monthly capitated d payment to managed care entities is reduced or returned in part to the state.
+Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
+Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
+Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.